e-nios/RNA-seq-QTL/Example/README.md

 * **SRR2932708** - High – Fat Diet

-We used the fastq-dump program of the [SRAtoolkit](https://trace.ncbi.nlm.nih.gov/Traces/sra/sra.cgi?view=software) for this purpose and the parameters were:
+We used the fastq-dump program of the [SRAtoolkit](https://trace.ncbi.nlm.nih.gov/Traces/sra/sra.cgi?view=software) to download the FASTQ files.
+The parameters were:

 ```
  $ fastq-dump --split-files -O /path/to/directory <SRA>